-Keller Technology was in Atlanta for FABTECH 2018, held November 6-8, 2018 at the Georgia World Congress Center.
-The 2018 expo featured the latest innovations in welding, forming, additive manufacturing, and surface finishing equipment.
-The show’s exhibitors displayed equipment in three buildings filling them with engineers, tradespeople, sparks, and smoke!
+Keller Technology Corporation (KTC) was in Atlanta for FABTECH 2018, held November 6-8th at the Georgia World Congress Center.
+The expo featured the latest innovations in welding, forming, additive manufacturing, and surface finishing equipment.
+The show’s exhibitors displayed equipment in three buildings filling them with engineers, tradespeople, sparks, and smoke.

-Exhibitor’s booths were extremely busy from the start of the show and many of the machines on display had “sold” signs on them by day three.
-Companies were demonstrating computer controlled, fully automated, tube forming machines, painting, and welding robot work cells, laser marking machines, waterjet cutting systems, and CNC press brakes.
-Continuing the trend of highly sophisticated computer-controlled equipment, surprisingly there were 6-axis robots performing precision grinding and polishing operations on complex curved surfaces on the exhibition floor.
-These robotic work cells utilize sophisticated, multi-axis, force feedback sensors and programming to do what operators were tasked to do only a few years ago.
+Exhibitors’ booths were extremely busy from the start of the show and many of the machines on display had “sold” signs on them by day three.
+Companies were demonstrating computer-controlled, fully automated, tube forming machines, painting, and welding robot work cells, laser marking machines, waterjet cutting systems, and CNC press brakes.
+Continuing the trend of highly sophisticated computer-controlled equipment, surprisingly there were six-axis robots performing precision grinding and polishing operations on complex curved surfaces on the exhibition floor.
+These robotic work cells utilized sophisticated, multi-axis, force feedback sensors and programming to do what operators were tasked to do only a few years ago.

 Do you need a reliable, experienced staff to deliver a contract manufacturing project on time and in budget?